karlssberg/Motiv/README.md

 ### Encapsulation and Re-use

 #### Redefining propositions
-Sometimes an existing propositions do not produce the desired assertions or metadata.
+Sometimes existing propositions do not produce the desired assertions or metadata.
 In this case, you will need to wrap the existing proposition in a new one.

 ```csharp